Differential/meteor-billing/index.markdown

 # meteor-billing

 This package is currently a container for a lot of reusable components related to subscription billing using stripe.
+It keeps track of stripe related ids on a `billing` object embedded in the user's document.

 ## Client
 #### Configure